Inbound Marketing Workflow for Professional Services Firms

 Inbound marketing aims to create content people love.

 What does that mean?
 Create content people love?
-To understand this concept, begin by referring to the inbound marketing workflow provided below.
-This workflow aims to provide insight as to how to apply resources to put these methods into practice.
-It is also a tool for making greater strides in nurturing the relationships in a manner that is in alignment with meeting a firm’s business goals.
+To understand this concept, I'd like you to refer to the inbound marketing workflow provided below.
+This workflow aims to provide insight into how to apply resources to implement these methods.
+It is also a tool for making greater strides in nurturing relationships that align with meeting a firm's business goals.

-The inbound marketing lifecycle stages include: (1) attract visitors, (2) convert leads, (3) close clients and, then (4) delight communities.
-These stages bring together a set of tools that continuously allow you to create and deliver content that will attract the right visitors, at the right place, and at the right time.
+The inbound marketing lifecycle stages include: (1) attracting visitors, (2) converting leads, (3) closing clients, then (4) delighting communities.
+These stages bring together tools that continuously allow you to create and deliver content that will attract the right visitors at the right place and time.

 (Source: Inbound Marketing Workflow, Source: HubSpot)